nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Step 4.
 The user now decides that adding the client was a mistake and decides to undo that action by executing the `undo` command.
 The `undo` command will call `LogicManager#undoPrevModification()`, which calls `Storage#popTempAddressFileData()`.
-This will obtain the latest temporary file added and restore the clients' list to the state saved in the temporary file (the state of the clients' list before add the new client, so before step 3).
+This will obtain the latest temporary file added and restore the client list to the state saved in the temporary file (the state of the client list before add the new client, so before step 3).

 <div markdown="1" class="alert alert-info">:information_source: **Info**<br>